 This organ plays a major role in metabolism and has a number of functions in the body, including glycogen storage, decomposition of red blood cells, plasma protein synthesis, hormone production, and detoxification.
 It lies below the diaphragm in the abdominal-pelvic region of the abdomen.
 It produces bile, an alkaline compound which aids in digestion via the emulsification of ...Read more

 - Talk to a doctor online

 - Final stage of liver cancer and kidney failure

 - Final stages of esophageal cancer

-- Final stages of liver cancer how long
+- Final stages of throat cancer

-- Final stages of liver cancer what to expect
+- Final stages of ovarian cancer what to expect

 - What are indications that glioblastoma cancer is in the final stages?

 - Symtoms of final stage of liver cancer